realiti4/pip-upgrade/README.md

     $ pip-upgrade

 If there are packages you want to exclude use `-e` or `--exclude`.
-The tool won't upgrade dependency breaking packages already, this is extra for packages that you want to keep a version.
+The tool won't upgrade dependency breaking packages already, this is extra for packages that you want to keep it at a version.

     $ pip-upgrade -e numpy pandas